git/git.github.io/rev_news/drafts/edition-70.md

   useful that there existed tools to use Git while working with other version control systems.

-  I used to contribute to Pidgin (the MSN protocol parts), who used Monotone, and I refused to work on such a horrendous VCS, so I started to work on scripts to convert Monotone repositories to Git, and I contributed my patches back through Bugzilla (like all other
+  I used to contribute to Pidgin (the MSN protocol parts), which used Monotone, and I refused to work on such a horrendous VCS, so I started to work on scripts to convert Monotone repositories to Git, and I contributed my patches back through Bugzilla (like all other